Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): GNN-based Dominance Embedding

 Then, we design a loss function $\mathcal{L}(D_j)$ over a training data set $D_j$ as follows:

 where $o(g_{v_i})$ and $o(s_{v_i})$ are the embedding vectors of a unit star graph $g_{v_i}$ and its substructures $s_{v_i}$, respectively, and $|| ||_2$ is the $L_2$-norm.

-{\bf GNN Model Training.} To guarantee that we do not lose any candidate vertices for exact subgraph matching, we train (or even overfit) the GNN model, until the loss function $\mathcal{L}(\cdot)$ (given in Eq.~(\ref{eq:loss})) is equal to 0.
+{\bf GNN Model Training.} To guarantee that we do not lose any candidate vertices for exact subgraph matching, we train the GNN model, until the loss function $\mathcal{L}(\cdot)$ (given in Eq.~(\ref{eq:loss})) is equal to 0.

 Intuitively, from Eq.~(\ref{eq:loss}), when the loss function $\mathcal{L}(D_j)$ $ = 0$ holds, the embedding vector $o(s_{v_i})$ of any star substructure $s_{v_i}$ is \textit{dominating} \cite{Borzsonyi01} (or equal to) that, $o(g_{v_i})$, of its corresponding unit star graph $g_{v_i}$.
-In the sequel, we will simply say that $o(s_{v_i})$ \textit{dominates} $o(g_{v_i})$ (denoted as $o(s_{v_i}) \preceq o(g_{v_i})$), if $o(s_{v_i})[t] \leq o(g_{v_i})[t]$ for all $1\leq t\leq d$ (including the case where $o(s_{v_i}) = o(g_{v_i})$).
+In the sequel, we will simply say that $o(s_{v_i})$ \textit{dominates} $o(g_{v_i})$ (denoted as $o(s_{v_i}) \preceq o(g_{v_i})$), if $o(s_{v_i})[t] \leq o(g_{v_i})[t]$ for all $0\leq t < d$ (including the case where $o(s_{v_i}) = o(g_{v_i})$).

 In other words, given the subgraph relationship between $s_{v_i}$ and $g_{v_i}$ (i.e., $s_{v_i} \subseteq g_{v_i}$), our \textit{GNN-based node dominance embedding} approach can always guarantee that their embedding vectors $o(s_{v_i})$ and $o(g_{v_i})$ follow the dominance relationship (i.e., $o(s_{v_i}) \preceq o(g_{v_i})$).